adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

       appId: xyz-app
       # project specific version to be used for content packages
       version: 2.0.0-SNAPSHOT
+      # Array of relative path(s) (w.r.t. the project folder) to the existing code bundles (will be embedded in the all package).
+      coreBundles:
+          - /core
+          - /api
       # OSGi config folders that need to be renamed.
       # The existing/source OSGi config folder PATH (JCR path starting from '/apps') is expected as key
       # and the replacement OSGi folder NAME is expected as value.
 See examples below :